 Creating a living will is a very important decision.
 Not only does it ensure that your wishes are followed when you are at a point in your life that you do not have the physical or cognitive ability to express yourself, but it can also help to reduce stress for family members.
 Making a decision about what type of care you need, or whether or not to take you off of life support, can be one of the most difficult decisions for a family member, such as a spouse or child, to make.
 When you have these decisions planned, everyone can feel more at ease, and be given more time to process these choices.

 How Our Law Firm Can Help

 We understand that thinking about a time in your life where you are incapacitated and near the end of your life is extremely difficult to do.
 We treat our clients with a personalized and sensitive approach, taking into account your personal, religious, scientific, and spiritual preferences when creating a living will.
 If you have questions about a living will, we are here to help.
-Please contact the experienced and compassionate estate planning attorneys of Alsobrook & Agricola, LLC today for your free consultation with our knowledgeable Alabama estate planning attorneys.
+Please contact the experienced and compassionate estate planning attorneys of the Alsobrook Law Firm today for your free consultation with our knowledgeable Alabama estate planning attorneys.
 We are reachable online or by phone at (334) 737-3718.